pjincz/nginx-cgi/known-issues.md

 nginx's location process.
 And those functions are private, cannot access by plugin directly.
 The another way to impl it is starting a sub-request, but it's too expensive, and this var is really rearly used.
 It's really not worth to do it.
-So I simply construct this var by document root and path_info vars.
+So I simply construct this var by document root and `path_info` vars.

 ## RDNS impl doesn't access /etc/hosts

+Nginx's resolver impl doesn't access /etc/hosts.
+I don't want to impl an extra resolver in plugin.
+So I just ignore this problem.

+## `REMOTE_USER` and `AUTH_TYPE` only appeared when `auth_basic` passed

+That's totally by design.

+## Doesn't support `Digest` `AUTH_TYPE`

+Nginx doesn't support...